-As a result of the Company's achieving these milestones, the Company awarded bonuses in the amount of \$1,600,000 to each of its named executive officers in 2011 and \$600,000 to each of its named executive officers in 2012 under the bonus policy that was terminated effective April 30, 2012.
+As a result of our achieving these milestones, we awarded bonuses in the amount of \$1,600,000 to each of our named executive officers in 2011 and \$600,000 to each of our named executive officers in 2012 under the bonus policy that was terminated effective April 30, 2012.

 This bonus policy was reviewed in 2012 to ensure any bonuses and stock option grants are made with the consideration of commercial and operational performance milestones as well as peer company compensation data.
 Our compensation committee terminated this bonus policy effective April 30, 2012 as a result of several considerations, including but not limited to feedback we received from our ongoing communications with our stockholders about our executive compensation practices.
+We did not award any cash bonuses to our named executive officers in 2013.